aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/ptp.md

 These are the default settings:

 - The global PTP profile parameters will be applied to all connected endpoints where ptp is manually enabled.
-- PTP role master is set to ensure control over the PTP topology.
+- `ptp role master` is set to ensure control over the PTP topology.

 ```yml
 servers: